A Note on Particle Gibbs Method and its Extensions and Variants: Particle Gibbs Method

 \subsection{Conditional SMC}

 Conditional SMC (cSMC) or Conditional Particle Filters (CPF) is similar to a standard SMC algorithm except that a pre-specified path, $x'_{1:t}$, is retained to all the resampling steps, whereas the remaining $N - 1$ particles are generated as usual.
 For simplicity, we set the last ($N^{th}$) particle $x_t^N = x'_t$ and its ancestor index $a_t^N = N$ deterministically, where $N$ is the number of particles.
 Here, conditioning ensures correct stationary distribution for any $N \geq 2$.
-The cSMC algorithm returns a trajectory, indexed by b, where b is sampled with probability proportional to the final particle weights, $b \sim Cat(\{w_T^i\}_{i=1}^N)$, here $Cat$ denotes categorical distribution.
+The cSMC algorithm returns a trajectory, indexed by $b$, where $b$ is sampled with probability proportional to the final particle weights, $b \sim Cat(\{w_T^i\}_{i=1}^N)$.
 The cSMC algorithm is summarized in Algorithm \ref{algo:cpf}.

 The PG algorithm iteratively runs cSMC sweeps as shown in Algorithm \ref{algo:pg}, where each conditional trajectory is sampled from the surviving trajectories of the previous sweep.